unswsecsoc/constitution/README.md

     2.8 Notwithstanding clause 2.9, a member or associate member of a club may have their membership terminated after the following procedure is followed:
       2.8.1 A motion is carried by the Executive, or the Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
       2.8.2 The members of the club are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2;
-      2.8.3 The member concerned is notified in writing of the procedures and reasons for proceedings at least seven (7) days prior to the meeting.
+      2.8.3 The member concerned is notified in writing of the procedures and reasons for proceedings at least seven (7) days prior to the meeting;
-      2.8.4 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting.
+      2.8.4 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
       2.8.5 The motion is carried by the Extraordinary General Meeting.
     2.9 Any member of a club or club Executive who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.